cirosantilli/jekyll-cheat/index.md

 #TOC

-Does not seem to be currently possible server side.
+Does not seem to be currently possible server side on any Markdown engine.

 So lets just JS it up:

 <ul data-toc></ul>

 #Intro

+Jekyll is a static site generator that can use many markup interpreting engines, in particular `kramdown`.

+The generated site is put under `_site` directory, which should be ignored.

 The Liquid template engine is used.
 It is meant to be client facing safe and fast, and therefore limited by design.